Art-Sells/Arells/Build-Notes.md

 - - - fetchVatopGroups
 - - HPMpause = true
 12. restartHPM function (executed only by Treasury Address/PrivateKey) HPMpause = false, execute resetSwitch from Treasury Contracts..
-- Test MASS APIs (then update MASS github (fundMassGas) and add state/readme(explain userWallet and MASSwallet, and initiateMASS and why the MAX is capped|signer.tsx to HPM Mechanics) )
+- Test MASS APIs (then update Vavity Architecture github (fundMassGas) and add state/readme(explain userWallet and MASSwallet, and initiateMASS and why the MAX is capped|signer.tsx to HPM Mechanics) )
 - Change AWS Access Key from PUBLIC to PRIVATE (find all files that have this and change them)